-In this section 2400, "directors" means an insurer's board of directors and, in the case of a foreign insurer, includes the person whom they designate as responsible for the insurer's Canadian branch.
+.02 In this section 2400, "directors" means an insurer's board of directors and, in the case of a foreign insurer, includes the person whom they designate as responsible for the insurer's Canadian branch.

-This section 2400 applies to an appointed actuary who, pursuant to the federal Insurance Companies Act, is the actuary of a company or society, the federal Insurance Companies Act, is the actuary of the Canadian branch of a foreign company, or a provincial Act, has the access to information, protection against civil liability, and duties in an insurer, that are substantially the same as those of the appointed actuary in the federal Act.
+- .00 Part 1000 applies to work within the scope of this section 2400. - .01 This section 2400 applies to an appointed actuary who, pursuant to the federal Insurance Companies Act, is the actuary of a company or society, the federal Insurance Companies Act, is the actuary of the Canadian branch of a foreign company, or a provincial Act, has the access to information, protection against civil liability, and duties in an insurer, that are substantially the same as those of the appointed actuary in the federal Act.